 In 2020, we cost-shared the Massachusetts Clean Energy Center’s awarding of $1.3 million in grants for offshore wind workforce training and development that serve workers throughout the Commonwealth.
 Mayflower Wind participated in the grant review process and shared the cost of the awards as part of our commitment to build a skilled future offshore wind workforce.
 The scope of the grants covered health, safety, and technical training; offshore wind vocational school dual enrollment; training and certification for organized labor unions and commercial fishermen interested in offshore wind; and continued build-out of higher education pathways for students interested in offshore wind.

-Mayflower Wind has committed to locate our operations and maintenance (O&M) jobs and base in Massachusetts, with at least 75% of O&M jobs hired locally.
+Mayflower Wind has signed an agreement with the North American Building Trades Unions and the United Brotherhood of Carpenters regarding the onshore and offshore construction work for the SouthCoast project.
+The partnership will help build the next generation of highly skilled offshore wind workers.
+Further, Mayflower Wind has committed to locate our operations & maintenance (O&M) jobs and base in Massachusetts, with at least 75% of O&M jobs hired locally.

 Investing in the ports and coastal infrastructure of Southeastern Massachusetts will build the foundation for the offshore wind industry.
 Mayflower Wind is committed to locating port facility operations in locations that offer cost-effective returns for the project while supporting the SouthCoast region’s long-term growth and development goals.

 Mayflower Wind’s operations & maintenance (O&M) base will be a new landmark on the Fall River waterfront, providing an anchor for offshore wind related development.
 We intend to redevelop six acres of land on the Fall River waterfront to accommodate and support continuous 24/7 operations.
 Facilities will be equipped with a shoreside cargo crane for lifting of large wind turbine components.